flightofthephoenix007/jabwiki/universities.md

-# What universities are staying home because of COVID-19?
+# What universities are requiring the COVID-19 jab for students?

 ---